CollinseyNyaga/MDS/readme.md

 	And then i just thought , why not create a Datacontainer that represents different data in strings , and the data can be of many types
 <br>
-	Example , i can store an array of elements in one string <br>
+	Example , i can store an array of elements in one string

 	Or a list of different elements of different types in one single string , and be able to access it rapidly.
 </p>
 <br>